Meta-Sean/Meta-Sean/README.md

 ## 📝 About Me

-- 🌱 I’m currently learning NLP techniques, deep RL, and how to draw insights from data.
+- 🌱 I’m currently learning all things deep learning from NLP techniques, deep RL, audio applications and more generally how to draw insights from data.

 - 👯 I’m looking to collaborate on open source machine learning application.